 At the Rehabilitation Research Institute of Singapore, Colin Quek is laying the foundation for a new data platform that will serve as the backbone for future research projects.

 “This is the proverbial ‘not if, but when’ scenario which no one hopes to encounter,” says Quek, the institute’s deputy director for informatics, referring to cyber threats and data breaches.
 “The next challenge lies with local regulatory restrictions on data.”

 While security is also of utmost concern at Australia’s MinterEllison, a professional services firm, the exponential growth in data has been posing challenges.

 “Managing on-premise data growth comes with a heavy upfront investment,” says Nathan MacGregor, head of infrastructure at MinterEllison.
 “To manage data growth, we use tiering policies to archive old data to low-cost cloud storage.”

-MinterEllison also needs to ensure it has the best performance for business-critical applications that it is running on tier 1, all-flash arrays.
-For file storage data, it uses tier 2 storage comprising a mixture of SAS (serial-attached SCSI) and solid-state drives.
+MinterEllison also needs to ensure it has the best performance for business-critical applications that it is running on Tier 1, all-flash arrays.
+For file storage data, it uses Tier 2 storage comprising a mixture of serial-attached SCSI (SAS) and solid-state drives (SSDs).